Choosing the EDI VAN Pricing Model That Minimizes Your Total Cost

 Legacy per-message and per-document pricing models sound simple but can create a web of hidden costs as your operation grows.

 Round-up billing is another frequent issue.
 Instead of charging for the true data footprint, some providers round every small document up to a minimum size or charge a set fee for every item, regardless of content.
-This practice causes you to pay for data that you never sent, which is a pain point documented by users on review sites and industry forums.
+This practice causes you to pay for data that you never sent — a pain point documented by users on review sites and industry forums.
 Customers often only discover these hidden fees after auditing their invoices or during periods of growth when the financial impact becomes more meaningful.

 For deeper context on how these pain points cause frustration, see this analysis of confusing EDI billing.

-Add-on charges—like compliance checks, message retries for non-compliant files, or even support requests—build further unpredictability into your monthly bill.
+Add-on charges — like compliance checks, message retries for non-compliant files, or even support requests — build further unpredictability into your monthly bill.
 This forces you to spend more time reconciling costs rather than focusing on business operations.
 The lack of transparent, itemized statements from legacy providers compounds this issue, limiting your ability to optimize or contest overages.

 As users have reported on G2 and Reddit, migration between providers can be fraught with concerns about disruption, data loss, and cost overruns.
 Providers that do not offer robust migration services often leave clients with delays and unexpected post-migration challenges.